Beyond Pass@1: Self-Play with Variational Problem Synthesis Sustains RLVR: Analysis

 In RLVR training, policy entropy reflects the model’s capacity for sustained exploration~\citep{cui2025entropy,cheng2025reasoning}.
 Standard RLVR algorithms typically result in a steady decline in entropy, enhancing policy sampling efficiency and \textit{Pass@1} performance but reducing generation diversity~\citep{cui2025entropy}.
 To evaluate whether the \ours~strategy faces the same limitation, we record the entropy trajectories of both \ours~and RLVR (GRPO with Clip-Higher) throughout the training in Figure~\ref{fig:entropy-loss}.
 Notably, the RLVR baseline shows a continuous decline in entropy, whereas \ours~maintains entropy within a relatively stable range, supporting sustained exploration and avoiding training collapse.
-This stability explains the continuous improvements in both \textit{Pass@1} and \textit{Pass@32} achieved by \ours, as shown in Figure~\ref{fig:teaser}, whereas RLVR saturates after a certain number of training steps.
+Such advantages stem from the ever-updating problems in SvS that prevent the policy from memorization.
+The entropy stability explains the continuous improvements in both \textit{Pass@1} and \textit{Pass@32} achieved by \ours, as shown in Figure~\ref{fig:teaser}, whereas RLVR saturates after a certain number of training steps.